textX/textX/docs/grammar.md

   be a concatenation of all match rule results,
 - If there is a common rule reference then it would be the result and all surrounding match rules are used only for parsing
-- If there are multiple common rules than the first will be used as a result and the rest only for parsing
+- If there are multiple common rules then the first will be used as a result and the rest only for parsing

 For example: